 The evidence supporting the use of VCUG for older children is less compelling.
 Imaging is indicated if patients have known anatomic structural abnormalities, unusual uropathogens such as Proteus or tuberculosis, fail to improve with appropriate antimicrobial therapy, or have an unclear source of infection.
 VCUG should be performed as soon as a child is infection-free and bladder irritability has passed, since delaying the VCUG is associated with losing patients to follow-up.
 Other radiologic studies, including computerized tomography (CT), magnetic resonance imaging (MRI), intravenous urography (IVU), and dimercapto-succinic acid (DMSA) and Technetium (Tc)- 99 m mercaptoacetyl triglyceride (MAG-3) scans have specific indications that will be discussed further.

 Antibiotic regimens for children with UTI consist of short treatment courses for acute infections and prophylaxis for chronic conditions.
-The most common pathogen isolated in children with uncomplicated cystitis is Enterobacteriaceae.
+The most common class of pathogens isolated in children with uncomplicated cystitis is Enterobacteriaceae.
 Accordingly, frequently used antibiotics for prophylaxis and treatment include trimethoprim (with or without sulfonamide) and nitrofurantoin, which are effective in 96% of children.
 Prolonged antibiotic use can alter gut and periurethral flora, leading to bacterial resistance.
-As an example, children on antibiotic prophylaxis have a higher incidence of UTI due to Enterobacter, Klebsiella, and Proteus.
+As an example, children on antibiotic prophylaxis who develop a UTI have a higher incidence of organisms such as Enterobacter, Klebsiella, and Proteus.
 In addition, widespread use of antibiotics in certain communities has led to increased bacterial resistance to trimethoprim, cephalothin, cephalexin, ampicillin, and amoxicillin.
 Clearly, antibiotics should be used judiciously to curb increasing bacterial resistance (Table 2).

 Except for children with vesicoureteral reflux or other structural abnormalities of the urinary tract, the use of antibiotic prophylaxis is controversial.
 Adolescent girls who are sexually active and susceptible to post-coital cystitis are likely better served by taking short courses of antibiotic treatment when symptoms occur and taking brief, post-intercourse prophylaxis rather than using long-term, prophylactic antibiotic therapy.

 Vesicoureteral reflux (VUR) is the retrograde flow of urine from the bladder into the ureter and, often, into the renal collecting system.
 Approximately 40% of children with UTI are subsequently diagnosed with VUR.
-Primary VUR results from a congenital abnormality of the ureterovesical junction, whereas secondary VUR is caused by high pressure voiding due to neuropathic bladder, posterior urethral valves or dysfunctional elimination syndrome.
+Primary VUR results from a congenital abnormality of the ureterovesical junction, whereas secondary VUR is caused by high pressure voiding due to neuropathic bladder, bladder outlet obstruction or dysfunctional elimination syndrome.
 VUR is also a risk factor for pyelonephritis, with potential for renal injury.

 The radiographic diagnosis of VUR is primarily made based on upper tract urinary reflux observed on VCUG (Figure 2).
-Finding hydronephrosis on renal sonography is inconsistent and not diagnostic of VUR.
+Finding hydronephrosis on renal sonography can be variable and not diagnostic of the presence or absence of VUR.
 DMSA scans are used to assess renal cortical function and monitor for renal scarring.
 Children with VUR may be managed either medically or surgically, and controversy exists regarding the optimal treatment.
 Medical management encompasses daily antibiotic prophylaxis and periodic radiologic reassessment of the urinary tract, since many children spontaneously resolve VUR.
 Surgical treatment of primary VUR includes open or laparoscopic ureteral reimplantation and subureteric endoscopic injection of various substances, including dextranomer-hyaluronic acid copolymer.
-Because secondary VUR has other causes than simple anatomical ones, it is imperative that these causes are ruled out before antireflux surgery.
+Because secondary VUR has other causes than simple anatomical ones, it is imperative that these causes are ruled out in order to allow effective treatment.

 Ureteropelvic Junction Obstruction

-Ureteropelvic junction (UPJ) obstruction accounts for 64% of children born with hydronephrosis.
-This condition results from poor peristalsis of the UPJ or an anatomic abnormality consisting of either an "intrinsic," narrow segment with muscular discontinuity, or an "extrinsic" anatomic cause from aberrant vessels or a high insertion of the ureter into the renal pelvis (Figure 3).
-Presenting symptoms include hematuria, UTI, abdominal mass or pain, nausea, or flank pain which worsens with diuresis (also known as Dietl's crisis).
+Ureteropelvic junction (UPJ) obstruction is present in a minority of children born with hydronephrosis, but is the most common surgically correctible reason.
+This condition results from poor peristalsis of the UPJ or an anatomic abnormality consisting of either an "intrinsic," narrow segment with muscular discontinuity, or an “extrinsic” anatomic cause from aberrant vessels or a high insertion of the ureter into the renal pelvis (Figure 3).
+Presenting symptoms include hematuria, UTI, abdominal mass or pain, nausea, or flank pain which worsens with diuresis because of urine production that overwhelms the ability of the UPJ to accommodate an equal volume of drainage and therefore leads to distension of the renal collecting system and ultimately the relatively unyielding renal capsule.
 Evaluation of UPJ obstruction includes renal ultrasonography, a VCUG to rule out VUR (33% of cases), and a MAG-3 diuretic renogram to look for delayed drainage on the affected side.

 Figure 3.
 Example of ureteropelvic junction obstruction.
 (From: kidney.niddk.nih.gov)

 Management of UPJ obstruction is dictated by age at diagnosis, severity and stability of hydronephrosis, severity of delayed drainage, and degree of associated symptoms.
 In some asymptomatic children, UPJ obstruction will resolve spontaneously with expectant management.
-For many children, however, surgical repair is needed through either open surgical pyeloplasty, the traditional approach, or newer techniques such as laparoscopic pyeloplasty, robot-assisted laparoscopic pyeloplasty, and percutaneous and retrograde endopyelotomy.
+For many children, however, surgical repair is needed through either open or laparoscopic pyeloplasty, robot-assisted laparoscopic pyeloplasty, and (rarely) percutaneous or retrograde endopyelotomy.

 A ureterocele is a cystic dilatation of the terminal, intravesical portion of the ureter (Figure 4).
 Eighty percent of ureteroceles drain the upper pole of a duplex kidney (two collecting systems).
 Sixty percent of ureteroceles have an ectopic orifice in the urethra.
 A UTI in the first few months of life is a common presentation for a child with a ureterocele.
 Sometimes the obstructed upper pole drained by a ureterocele is so hydronephrotic that it is palpable as an abdominal mass.